The Three Lochs Way is one of Scotland's Great Trails

 Geocaching

-The Three Lochs Way is popular with geocachers these days.
+The Three Lochs Way is popular with geocachers.
 For more info check out www.geocaching.com

 The Three Lochs Way is a 34.5 mile long distance route Although developed and promoted primarily with walkers in mind, much of the route follows broad tracks and paths which are also accessible on a bike or horse.